Unveiling Multiple Physical Processes on a Cluster Galaxy at z=0.3 Using JWST: Discussion

 Furthermore, we disagree with the characterisation of galaxy 29959 by \cite{rawle_star_2014}, who suggest that the morphology and tail orientation is strongly indicative of shock-front induced RPS, similar to F0083.
-We concur that ram-pressure stripping is the most probable mechanism acting on this galaxy, and can rule out any ongoing interactions with F0083 (see Section~\ref{sec:interaction_candidates_29959}).
-However, the more complete coverage of this object by JWST/NIRCam shows an extended star-forming tail pointing away from the cluster core, rather than towards the core as originally thought.
-Additionally, whilst there is little evidence here for the direction of stripping with respect to the line-of-sight, we suggest that the observed SFH in Section~\ref{sec:interaction_candidates_29959} and Appendix~\ref{app:spatially_resolved_29959} further supports this direction of stripping, in that the leading edge closest to the cluster core has a much higher \agemw\ than the opposing edge.
-We conclude that there is little support from our observations of shock-front induced RPS, in this region of A2744.
+We concur that RPS is the most probable mechanism acting on this galaxy, and can rule out any ongoing interactions with F0083 (see Section~\ref{sec:interaction_candidates_29959}).
+However, the more complete coverage of this object by JWST/NIRCam shows an extended star-forming tail pointing away from the cluster core, rather than towards the core as originally thought (we stress again that this was not possible to determine from the HST/ACS imaging available to \citealt{rawle_star_2014}).
+In the simulations of \cite{yun_jellyfish_2019}, $\approx94\%$ of jellyfish galaxies have a tail anti-aligned to the direction of motion.
+Whilst projection effects can have an impact on the observed tail orientation \citep{roediger_ram_2006}, the observed morphology thus indicates a non-zero velocity towards the cluster core.
+Additionally, whilst there is little evidence here for the angle of stripping with respect to the line of sight, we suggest that the observed SFH in Section~\ref{sec:interaction_candidates_29959} and Appendix~\ref{app:spatially_resolved_29959} further supports this direction of stripping in the plane of the sky, in that the leading edge closest to the cluster core has a much higher \agemw\ than the opposing edge.
+We conclude that there is little support from our observations of a coherent shock-front induced RPS, simultaneously affecting multiple galaxies in this region of A2744.

-\subsubsection{Cluster Infall}
+\subsubsection{Cluster infall}